hashicorp/vagrant/docs/getting-started/index.md

 guide concludes by explaining how to package the newly created vagrant environment so other developers can get up and running in just a couple commands.

+## Get VirtualBox

+Vagrant depends on [Sun's VirtualBox](http://www.virtualbox.org) to create all of it's virtual environments.
+VirtualBox is a general-purpose full virtualizer for x86 hardware.
+Targeted at server, desktop and embedded use, it is now the only professional-quality virtualization solution that is also Open Source Software.
+VirtualBox runs on **Windows**, **Mac OS X**, **Linux**, and **Solaris**.

+Here is a link directly to the [download page](http://www.virtualbox.org/wiki/Downloads).

 ## Install Vagrant

 Vagrant is packaged as a [RubyGem](http://rubygems.org/).
 Since Vagrant is written